Jack Hodgins: Biography

-Hodgins continues his life in Victoria today and occasionally gives lectures on writing and speaks at a workshop in Mallorca, Spain annually.
+Hodgins continues his life in Victoria today and occasionally gives lectures on writing and annual talks at a workshop in Mallorca, Spain.
 Hodgins has received much recognition for his work including the Eaton's BC Book Award for "Spit Delaney's Island," the Lieutenant Governor's Award for Literary Excellence in 2006, and the Terasen Lifetime Achievement Award.
-In 2001, a play based on several short stories from his book "The Barclay Family Theatre" was made into an opera by composer Christopher Donnison and premiered on stage in Victoria, BC.
-His life has been commemorated in a National Film Board Film entitled Jack Hodgins' Island.
+In 2001, a play based on several short stories from his book The Barclay Family Theatre was made into an opera by composer Christopher Donnison and premiered on stage in Victoria, BC.
+His life has been commemorated in a National Film Board film entitled Jack Hodgins' Island.